RaimbekovA/bank-card-fraud-detection-using-machine-learning/README.md

-# Credit card fraud detection using machine learning
+# Bank card fraud detection using machine learning

 ## A web application for analyzing bank transactions and detecting fraud.